marc0l92/obsidian-jira-issue/README.md

 ## Configuration

-Use the plugin options to configure the connection to your company Atlassian Jira server: host, username and password.
+Use the plugin options to configure the connection to your Atlassian Jira server: host, username and password.

 There are three authentication methods: